theHaziqali/mlops_task/README.md

 # MLOps_A2
-this is the updated haziq branch
+is the updated haziq branch